obartra/webp-jxr-middleware/README.md

 app.use(express.static(serverPath));
 ```

+## ES5

+An ES5 compatibility build is also included as `webp-jxr-middleware.es5`.
+To generate it from the source, run `npm run es5`.

 ## Overview

 Middleware to serve JXR and WEBP images when the browser supports them.
 Works with [Connect](https://github.com/senchalabs/connect/) and [Express](https://github.com/expressjs/express).